top of page

 His House Movie Thumbnail

-His House Movie Horror Incorporates Real-World Experiences
+His House Movie: A Terrifying Dive into Real-World Experiences

-Weeks contrasts the mentality of some young African youths who have embraced cultural assimilation to Africans who remain connected to their origins.
-In one scene, a male trio of African teens tell Rial to “Go back to f------ Africa.”
-This behavior highlights the reality that many Blacks of African-descent have forgotten their roots and forsakened their heritage.
-The interaction also illustrates the declining level of respect that youths possess for adults.
+Weeks contrasts the mentality of some young African youths embracing cultural assimilation with Africans who remain connected to their origins.
+In one scene, a male trio of African teens tell Rial to

 We’ll talk again real soon,